 - “Hold country wide referenda on the hunting ban”.
 Yes, that should be a definite priority.
 Why should those pesky foxes – many of whom I suspect arrived in this country illegally – get away with lounging around all day doing nothing?
 A bit of exercise will do them the world of good.

 - “Global warming is not proven – wind power is futile.
 Scrap all green taxes, wind turbine subsidies and adopt nuclear power to free us from dependence on fossil fuels and foreign oil and gas.”
-It’ll come as a relief to many of us affected by the recent long winters, wet summers and flooding that it’s all in our imagination and nothing to do with so-called “Global Warming” after all.
+What a relief to many of us affected by the recent long winters, wet summers and flooding that it’s all in our imagination and nothing to do with so-called “Global Warming” after all.
 Thanks to the learned scientists at UKIP for that welcome news.
-And how typical of the BBC to try and keep it quiet.
+And how typical of the BBC, for example, to try and keep it quiet.

 - “As the UK regains its place as an independent global trading nation, we will need to ensure that we can defend our trade, and our independence… UKIP would re-establish the UK’s defence capabilities at viable levels.”
 Quick, put everything you’ve got into British Gun Boats PLC!